Get insider access

 31.85 dB

 The leakage performance is great.
 Leakage is mostly concentrated in the mid to treble range and sounds pretty thin.
-Overall leakage is quite low, so if you like to listen to your favorite tracks at high volume, then others around you won't hear it.
+Your audio won't disturb others around you, even if you like to listen at high volume.

 Microphone